krasheninnikov/krasheninnikov.github.io/about.md

 title: About
 permalink: /about/
 ---
 Last fall I graduated cum laude with a MSc in AI from the University of Amsterdam, which I was able to attend thanks to a $63k grant from the Open Philanthropy Project.
 During and after the masters I had the pleasure to work with UC Berkeley's Center for Human-Compatible AI; this collaboration resulted in two papers.
-Starting September 2020, I am joining Sony AI in Zurich.
+Next, I am joining Sony AI in Zurich starting September 2020.

 <!---I am a second year MSc artificial intelligence student at the University of Amsterdam.
 These days I am focused on figuring out how an AI can robustly infer what humans want from what they do. --->